maxpenner/DECT-NR-Plus-SDR/README.md

 | 8 | start_threads()       | called once during SDR startup to start application layer threads         |
 | 9 | stop_threads()        | called once during SDR shutdown to stop application layer threads         |

+For any firmware, constructors are always called first.
+When the constructors are called, the underlying radio devices have already been initialized and hardware properties such as center frequency and gains may be changed.
+However, the radio devices are not streaming IQ samples yet.

-For any firmware, start_threads() is always called first, followed by work_start_imminent().
+After all constructors have been called, start_threads() is called followed by work_start_imminent() which announces the beginning of IQ streaming.
 Only then all other work-functions are called.
 For event-driven functions, calls are only made if and when the associated event occurs.
 Once the SDR receives a signal triggered by pressing ctrl+c, stop_threads() is called and the running firmware must stop such that the SDR can shut down.

 ## Directories